a-longshadow/Chesanto-Bakery-Management-System/Docs/Local_woking_docs/analysis_output/sheet12_Deficits_analysis.md

-# Sheet 12: September Deficits Analysis
+# Sheet 12:  Deficits Analysis

 ## Overview
 This sheet tracks sales deficits with 8 rows and 6 columns, focusing on reconciliation between expected and actual banking amounts.